Skip to main content

 • Add a component

-Contextual.
 Adds a condition node, action node, branch, or else branch to the flow.

 • Disconnect/Restore branch